 It’s not easy money, but there are plenty of people willing to pay for public relations.
-That’s why the number of people working in public relations continues to rise (it’s now around 90,000 in the UK – enough to fill Wembley Stadium) even while the numbers working in journalism are in decline.
+That’s why the number of people working in public relations continues to rise (estimated to be around 100,000 in the UK) even while the number working in journalism is in decline.

 If public relations were solely about media relations, then logically its numbers should be in decline too.
 We need to explain why this isn’t the case.

 Journalism may see itself in opposition to public relations, but it’s no longer reciprocated.
 The world has moved on.
 Here’s why.